greenturtle537/SyncChatIRC/README.md

 ### Configuration
 Configuration information is included at the top of the JavaScript file.
 This is designed to be as portable as possible.

+### Installation
+To add SyncChatIRC to your Synchronet BBS, simply download the ircbridge.js file and place it in your sbbs/exec directory.
+You can execute it from sysop commands or you can set it to autorun.